jonasacres/chainmail/PROTOCOL.md

 ```
 struct cm_record_credential {
-  cm_hash grantee;        // hash of identity record for user receiving these permissions
+  cm_hash grantee;             // guid of identity record for user receiving these permissions
+  string[] permission_groups;  // array of references to PermissionGroup GUIDs to apply to this user
   string[] permissions;        // array of strings representing individual permissions
 }
 ```

+#### Rules

+* The `grantee` field must reference a valid identity record GUID in the blockstore, and the latest identity record for that GUID must be non-revoked.
+* The record signer must have a credential record granting permissions sufficient to account for all change in permissions, as calculated by comparing the grantee's current permissions to those granted by all referenced permission groups in the `permission_groups` field and individual permissions in the `permissions` field.
+* The `permission_groups` field must reference valid GUIDs for PermissionGroup records in the blockstore, and the latest PermissionGroup records for each GUID must be non-revoked.

+#### Applying permission groups
+A credential record provides both individual and group permissions.
+A user's total permissions are taken to be the union of all permissions in any of their groups, as well as their individual permissions array.
+In the event that multiple forms of the same permission are granted (e.g. `comment/4096` and `comment/8192`), the privilege granting greater access will be preferred.

 #### Permissions
 Permissions exist in the form of strings, which are added together in the permissions array of an identity's credential record.
 Privileges are lowercase names of records.
 A privilege grants a right to create a record.
 Additionally, the following permission modifiers apply: